hashed-io/proxy-financial-smart-contracts/docs/Tutorials/telos_account.md

 </br>

-5. Next you should see this window:
+5. Next you should then see this window:
-- **Remember:** You could login from your personal computer or using an smartphone.
+- **Remember:** You can log in from your personal computer or using a smartphone.

 </br>